Mmd4LIFE/test/README.md

 # test
-this is a test project
+this is a test project,

 test script have a simple example for SQLite